fjulian79/wd-broker/.github/CONTRIBUTING.md

 # Contributing to wd-broker

 Thank you for your interest in contributing to wd-broker!
 Contributions and feedback of any kind are welcome and highly appreciated.
+The `wd-broker` project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Licensing Terms for Contributions